sagemath/sagewiki_to_gh-2022-10-10/days90.md

 == Travel: ==

  * The closest airport to Claremont is the Ontario International California Airport (ONT).
 From here it's a 10 mile taxi ride to Claremont.
  * Another option is to fly into Los Angeles International Airport (LAX).
-From here you can take a [[https://www.supershuttle.com|SuperShuttle] to Claremont, costing ~$55 each way.
+From here you can take a [[https://www.supershuttle.com|SuperShuttle]] to Claremont, $55 each way.
- * For other options, see the [[https://www.hmc.edu/about-hmc/visit-campus/|Visit Campus] page of the Harvey Mudd College Website.
+ * For other options, see the [[https://www.hmc.edu/about-hmc/visit-campus/|Visit Campus]] page of the Harvey Mudd College Website.

 == Schedule: ==